MENU

 On the same day, the cat will receive an injection of radioactive iodine, effectively alleviating hyperthyroidism.

-Days 2 – 6 – Bloodwork, Thyroid, Kidneys, and Blood Pressure Monitoring
+Days 2 – 6 – Admission and Monitoring

 From Tuesday to Monday, the cats will stay in our specialized nuclear facility due to the radiation.
-On Friday, blood samples will be taken to assess thyroxine (T4) levels, kidney function (creatinine, urea, SDMA) and blood pressure, as high blood pressure is often observed in cats with hyperthyroidism.
+O

 Day 7 – Discharge